A Gentle Introduction to Guitar Chord TheoryOct 25, 2020

 Remember: any chord shape you currently know well (even if it’s NOT a basic 7th chord) can be used in this process.
 Change one or two notes and BINGO, you may find some nice extensions.
 (For instance, C9 becomes C7(b9) or C7(#9) easily).

-Guitar Chord Theory and Getting Extensions by Changing the Voicing
+Guitar Chord Theory & Getting Extensions by Changing the Voicing

 Here’s another practical idea.
 Sometimes you cannot just change notes by using 1 to 9, 3 to 11, or 5 to 13.
 You have to be clever and re-voice the chord completely.
 Consequently, switch two or more note places to create extensions in a common shape resulting in a completely changed way the chord is voiced.

-I’ll demonstrate with a favorite example of mine, so grab you guitar.
+I’ll demonstrate with a favorite example of mine, so grab your guitar.

 Our goal is to come up with a Cmaj9 voicing starting from this familiar shape: x3545x.
 I tried to move the root (1) up to 9 or the 3 down to 9 and I don’t really like the sound, so, I’m gonna “hack my way” to the new extended chord like this: 3 to 9 and 5 to 3.